danielmsimuko/01-linux/README.md

 ## User Management

 ### Adding users

-$ su - username -- login as someone else
+`$ su - username` allows you to switch your user to another

-$ sudo useradd (name) -- adding a user to system
+`$ sudo useradd username` adding a user to system

-$ sudo userdel (name) -- delete a user
+`$ sudo userdel username` deletes a user

-$ sudo passwd (name) -- give the user a password
+`$ sudo passwd username` assigns a user a password

-$ sudo usermod -s /bin/bash (name) -- bin bash
-$ sudo mkhomedir_helper (name) -- creates home dir for user
-$ sudo useradd -m (name) -- quicker way of adding user acc
-$ cat /etc/skel -- boilerplate user adding files
+`$ sudo usermod -(#)` modifies a users characteristics using -m, -p, and more

-$ sudo groupadd (grp name) -- adds a new group
+`$ sudo groupadd grpname` adds a new group

-$ sudo usermod -a -G (grpname) (username) -- adds a user to a group
+`$ sudo usermod -a -G grpname username` adds a user to a group

-$ sudo visudo -- edit the sudoers
+`$ sudo visudo ` lets you edit the sudoers file which grands sudo permissions to users

-$ sudo cat /etc/sudooers -- shows people and groups who can sudo
-$ for i in name1 name2 ... ; do sudo useradd -m $i ; done -- add mult-users
+`$ for i in name1 name2 ... ; do sudo useradd -m $i ; done` is a for loop to add more than one user at a time

-$ for i in grp1 grp2 ... ; do sudo usermod -a -G $i name1 name2 ...; done -- adding multi user to multi-grp
+`$ for i in grp1 grp2 ... ; do sudo usermod -a -G $i name1 name2 ...; done` adds multiple users to user to multi-group

 ### Basic Security